CarelessInternet/node-schoolsoft/README.md

 ## Features

 * Zero dependencies!
-* Built with TypeScript!
+* Built with TypeScript and comes with types!
 * Utilises the native `fetch` API!
   * Works with the browser, Node.js v18+, and frameworks that implement the `fetch` API like Next.js!
 * Uses ESM instead of CommonJS!

 ## Disclaimer

-This library has not been tested with guardian nor staff accounts, so please be aware that it's highly likely they won't work with this API wrapper.
+This library has not been tested with guardian nor staff accounts, so please be aware that it's highly unlikely they will work with this API wrapper.

 ## Installation